 EDP is a technological and social and humanistic higher education Institution, leader in the education of professionals in the Arts, Sciences and Technology.
-We constitute a learning community that offers graduate and undergraduate academic programs through diverse modalities that promote active learning and the integral development of students, as they are the center of the educational process.
+We constitute a learning community that offers graduate and undergraduate academic programs that promote active learning and the integral development of students, as they are the center of the educational process.